arcroxort123/ARCX-TURBINES-SCRAPHEAP/README.md

 # ARCX-TURBINES-SCRAPHEAP
-This is the WIP being REBUILT BY GPTE in CURRENTLY IN PROGRESS if i cant figure this out ohwell.
+This is the WIP being REBUILT BY GPTE in CURRENTLY IN PROGRESS if i cant figure this out ohwell. if you want the legacy seperated (i've lost the right versions but i am sure there is a link or just prune it down to whatever---nothing matters really)

 7/17/2024
 # ArcxTurbine-Scratch